 Using multiple evidence-based treatment approaches including cognitive behavioural therapy (CBT), mindfulness and solution-focused therapy, Maureen taylors her treatment approach to suit the individual goals of each client with kindness, care and solution focused strategies.

-Maureen is completing her Master’s in Counselling Psychology with Yorkville University and completing her internship with the Bach Counselling Group
+Maureen is completing her Master’s in Counselling Psychology with Yorkville University.

 Abby Hsiao RD